Password Policy for Organization

 A Password policy is a set of rules defined to increase account security and to encourage users to create and use strong passwords.
 Password policies are a mandatory part of the organizational security policies, to ensure that the accounts are not hacked.

-You can define the Password policy in Zoho Mail Control Panel, using which you can create rules for various parameters like password expiry, minimum length and so on.
+Login to the Zoho Mail Control Panel, and locate the Password Policy section in the left panel to set a password policy for your organization.
+You can create rules for various parameters like password expiry, minimum length and so on.

 Table of Contents